220.127.116.11 Treatment of liquid assets

 This means the recipient has a LAWP of 1 week only.
 Their start date is reassessed and they are paid arrears.

-Act reference: SSAct section 14A Social security benefit liquid assets test definitions, section 598 Liquid assets test waiting period (NSA)
+Act reference: SSAct section 14A Social security benefit liquid assets test definitions, section 549A Liquid assets test waiting period (YA), section 575A Liquid assets test waiting period (Austudy), section 598 Liquid assets test waiting period (JSP)

 Where a recipient is holding net GST liabilities, these amounts will be exempt amounts for the purpose of calculating the LAWP.